 In North Carolina, an Oyster Management Plan has been in place since 2001, which is reviewed every five years (NCDMF 2016).
 The plan lists harvest limits, a fishing season, and a minimum size requirement (three in).
 These regulations aim to protect the status of the stock.
-However, no traditional stock assessment has been developed due to lack of data (NCDMF 2008) (NCDMF 2016).
+However, no traditional stock assessment has been developed due to lack of data (NCDMF 2008) (NCDMF 2016) (NCMFC 2021).
 Instead, the status of the stock is inferred from commercial landings and effort.
-Despite current management efforts, there remains a need for improved data; also, the lack of information on the effectiveness of current measures contributes to the rating of "moderately effective" for this factor in North Carolina.
+The North Carolina Division of Marine Fisheries (NCDMF) reported that North Carolina oyster stocks are a